xcat2/xcat-core/docs/source/developers/guides/code/genesis_openembedded_plan.rst

 boot firmware, and boot configuration.
 Those changes are outside this layer and must not be hidden inside the Genesis image.

+On ``s390x``, Genesis activates qeth devices before NetworkManager starts.
+It accepts the standard ``rd.znet=qeth,read,write,data[,option=value]`` parameter.
+Without ``rd.znet``, it activates unconfigured qeth devices in layer 2 mode so NetworkManager can request DHCP leases.
+Devices already configured by DPM or another firmware path are left unchanged.

 The ``s390x`` image uses virtio networking under QEMU.
-QEMU does not emulate qeth, and Genesis does not yet configure qeth channel groups.
-Physical LPAR and z/VM Genesis networking therefore remain unvalidated.
+QEMU does not emulate qeth, so the activation service exits without changing the virtio interface.
+Physical LPAR and z/VM Genesis networking remain unvalidated.
 Genesis does not use the shared CEC serial as an s390x node identifier.
 QEMU validation covers network IPL, DHCP option 209, TFTP, and the network-specific ``pxelinux.cfg``-style configuration written by ``mknb``.